ananthb/devhuman.net/content/posts/elm-delightful.md

 The tooling is straightforward and unfailing.
 Their documentation game is on point.
 The Elm Architecture is a complete game-changer for building reactive web applications.
-Trouble believing me?; ask React and Redux how it's done.
+Trouble believing me?; ask React and Redux how it's going.

 Having no background in Functional Programming during my learning days, Haskell enchanted me with its strange symbol-like code.
-I was unable to get anywhere with it but my breakthrough came from Elm.
+I was unable to get anywhere with it but though.
-It's FP on easy mode.
-The starting tutorial guides you through a range of topics such as program structure, serialisation, and interacting with the wider non-Elm world.
+Ny breakthrough came from learning Elm.

 ## Elm is for debuggability